 The SOS (Survivors of Stroke) Yeovil Stroke Club welcomes new members and offers a range of activities including speakers, outings, games and exercise.
 They provide social support to stroke survivors and carers are also welcome.

 Stroke Survivors at Café West are North of Bradford and meet weekly for the day on a Thursday from 09.30-14.30.
 The Club has a wide range of activities including outings.
-On a Tuesday members meet informally for coffee between 11am and 12 noon.
+On a Tuesday members meet informally for coffee between 11am and 12pm.